How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Related work

 The use of crowdsourcing as a cheap, fast and reliable mechanism for gathering labels was demonstrated in the areas of natural language processing~\cite{Snow08}, machine translation~\cite{Callison-Burch09} and information retrieval~\cite{AlonsoM12} by running HITs on Amazon Mechanical Turk or CrowdFlower and comparing the results against an existing ground truth.
 While early publications have shown that majority voting is a reasonable approach to achieve good results, new strategies have emerged in the last few years.
-Jointly with that, several papers consider \emph{task allocation}, the problem of allocating tasks to workers (or vice versa).
-Below we discuss the most related papers, mainly pointing out the differences between them and us.
-Due to the sheer volume of related work, a more thorough review is out of our scope.
+Jointly with that, several papers consider \emph{task allocation}, the problem of allocating tasks to workers.

 Oleson et al.~\cite{Oleson} propose to use the notion of \emph{programmatic gold}, a technique that employs manual spot checking and detection of bad work, in order to reduce the amount of manual work.
 Ground truth creation is a problem for new evaluation campaigns when no gold standard is available.
-Blanco et al.~\cite{Blanco11} rely on manual creation of gold answers (positive and negative) for monitoring worker quality in a semantic search task.
+Blanco et al.~\cite{Blanco11} rely on manual creation of gold answers for monitoring worker quality in a semantic search task.
 Scholer et al.~\cite{Scholer11} study the feasibility of using duplicate documents as ground truth in test collections.

 Sheng et al.~\cite{Sheng08} design an algorithm that adaptively decides how many labels to use on a given HIT based on the distribution of all previously encountered HITs.
 Crucially, they assume that all HITs have the same difficulty for a given worker.
 However, our empirical evidence shows that HITs have widely varying difficulty levels; our algorithms are tailored to deal with this heterogeneity.
 Also, they optimize the quality of an overall classification objective, rather than the error rate.